 Pour the squash out into a colander to drain.
 Using a potato masher, break up the squash into small pieces.
 Allow the squash to drain removing as much of the water as possible.

-Whisk together the egg and melted butter with the milk and add to the squash.
+In a separate container whisk together the egg, melted butter and milk together; add to the squash.

-Combine the flour and baking powder and stir into the squash and let the batter rest for 10 minutes.
+Whisk the flour and baking powder together then stir into the squash.
+Let the batter rest for 10 minutes.

 Heat a griddle or large nonstick skillet over medium heat, 350-degrees if using a temperature controlled griddle.
-Spoon the squash batter onto the hot griddle and cook until brown and the top is set before flipping, about 5 minutes.
+Scoop the squash batter onto the hot griddle. smoothing out so that the pancakes are about ½” in height.

-Continue cooking until browned on both sides and the edges appear dry.
+Cook until brown and the top is gently set before flipping, about 10 minutes.
+Continue cooking until browned on both sides and the edges appear dry, about an additional 10 minutes.

 Keep the pancakes warm while you finish cooking, place them on a wire rack placed over a rimmed baking sheet in a 200-degree oven.
 To refrigerate or freeze, wrap between layers of parchment paper.
 Reheat in a 350-degree oven for 8 to 10 minutes or until the pancakes are warmed throughout.